 In the case of a qualification, students will be issued with a qualification and Record of Results.
-The qualification confirms the completion of the training program and issuance of certification and the Record of Results lists the units of competency completed, the results and the year or semester the units were completed.
+The qualification confirms the completion of the training program and the Record of Results lists the units of competency completed, the result for each and the year or semester the units were completed.